djtfoo/PlatformerGame2D/code-documentation.md

 ### Map Data

 The map consists of a series of grids, with an `Object` (or none) occupying a grid.
-This grid occupancy represents the map, and is represented as a 2-dimensional character array that is stored in a text file.
+This grid occupancy represents the map, and is represented as a 2-dimensional character array that is stored in a text file in `StreamingAssets`.

 ![Example of the map data](images/mapdata-example.png?raw=true "Map data represented in 2d array")